18F/18f.gsa.gov/_posts/2023-09-20-18f-website-refresh.md

 At the top of our wish list was to enable users to quickly find what they’re looking for.
 We also wanted them to easily understand our services and resources.

 We started by digging into our existing trove of research.
-We knew from years of Google Analytics data what content our users search for the most and spend the most time on.
+We knew from years of web analytics data what content our users search for the most and spend the most time on.

 Interviews with our leadership team also clarified current organizational priorities and goals.